 Marketable Securities are the financial instruments that one can easily buy or sell in the market.
 The maturities of these financial instruments are usually less than a year.
 Since they have high liquidity, these investments are good for businesses that need quick cash.
-Some examples of these financial instruments are government bonds, common stock or certificates of deposit.
+Some examples of these financial instruments are government bonds, common stock, or certificates of deposit.

 Businesses keep their cash in reserves.
 Such reserves help them in situations when they require cash, like for acquisitions or any unforeseen payment.
 However, companies do not put all their cash in the reserves.
 Instead, they invest some in short-term liquid securities to earn interest.
-This way, the cash not only earns an interest income, but a company can also easily liquidate the investment to meet any future cash need.
+This way, the cash not only earns an interest income, but a company can also easily liquidate the investment to meet any future cash needs.

 The returns on such securities are relatively lower due to their liquidity and the fact that we see them as safe investments.
 Apple holds a major portion of its wealth in the form of such securities.

 - These are highly liquid, meaning one can easily buy and sell these securities.

 - They are easily transferable on a stock exchange or otherwise.

 - These are highly marketable as there are active marketplaces where they can be bought or sold.